aptech/docs/docs/CR-fn.rst

 Remarks
 -------

-Functions can be called in the same way as other procedures.
+Functions created usig `fn` can be called in the same way as other procedures.

 Examples